Interested in marketing dashboards and wondering how to build a digital marketing dashboard template?

 We‘ve covered some of the steps you can take to help you build a marketing dashboard in Google Analytics, social selling has exploded in recent years, and being able to track your reach and engagement on platforms such as Twitter and Facebook is equally important.

 Twitter Ads also features a dashboard that allows you to identify signals and data points related to your ad campaigns.
-Using this data, you can hyper-target consumers or individuals based on their interested, brand loyalty or even political affiliation.
+Using this data, you can hyper-target consumers or individuals based on their interests, brand loyalty, or even political affiliation.

 Finally, some other Tools that can help your digital marketing efforts

 We‘ve run through quite a few different topics, to close out this blog post, here are some other tools that can help with your digital marketing campaigns: